jerryhgladinet/docs/admin/source/chapter05.rst

 6.2 Files and Folder Permission
 *********************************

 If your files and folders are on a file server in the same Local Area Network (LAN) as the CentreStack server, the best way to manage file and folder permission is to delegate it 100% to the NTFS permission.
-In the "Storage Manager", when attach local storage, there is an option "Always access the storage using logon user identity", This option can be used to delegate file/folder permission check directly to NTFS.
+In the "Storage Manager", when attaching local storage, there is an option "Always access the storage using logon user identity", This option can be used to delegate file/folder permission check directly to NTFS.

 .. figure:: _static/image105.png
     :align: center